dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-python.md

 ```

 We add a new function called `sign_guestbook` that uses `requests` to send an HTTP POST request to the guestbook to record a greeting.
-We annotate it with [`@DBOS.communicator`](../python/tutorials/communicator-tutorial.md) to tell DBOS this function makes an external API call.
-As we'll see later, these annotations allow DBOS to provide lightweight durable execution.
+Note the [`@DBOS.step`](../python/tutorials/step-tutorial.md) annotation&mdash;we'll come back to it later, as it's critical to how DBOS provides lightweight durable execution.

 Stop your app with CTRL+C then restart it with `dbos start`.
 Make a few visits to the greeting URL in your browser (http://localhost:8000/greeting/Mike).
 With every new visit, the app should now print first that it has recorded your greeting in the guestbook, then that it has recorded your greeting in the database.